geotera26/final_project/README.md

 			2. Checks to see whether receivers input are in the current directory
 			3. Calculates total length of data to read in
-			4. Reads in the data from each receiver and rotates the H and E tensors so that Hx (and Ex) components align and Hy (and Ey).
+			4. Reads in the data from each receiver and rotates the H and E tensors so that Hx (and Ex) components align.
 This rotation is carried out in a subfunction
 			5. Detrends each component of each receiver's rotated data
 			6. Computes cross-correlations for a given "stacklength" for each component
 			7. Stacks the cross-correlations